-If bone height and bone width are not sufficient for a dental implant, a bone augmentation can be performed in the upper jaw and lower jaw.
+If bone height and width are insufficient for a dental implant, bone augmentation can be performed in the upper and lower jaw.

-The bone chips are preferably collected in a sterile bone collector (e.g. Safescraper) and inserted into the bone defect without contamination.
+Bone chips are preferably collected in a sterile bone collector (e.g., Safescraper) and introduced into the bone defect without contamination.

-A special form of bone augmentation in the maxilla (upper jaw) is the so-called sinus lift.
+A special form of bone augmentation in the upper jaw is the so-called sinus lift.